LCO: LLM-based Constraint Optimization for Safer Agentic LLMs in Real-world Tasks

 - LCO consists of a self-thought module and an evolutionary sampling module.

-- It mitigates ICRH without requiring fine-tuning of the LLM.
+- The framework reduces ICRH without requiring fine-tuning of the LLM.

 - On the tweet engagement task, LCO reduced Toxicity Growth Rate by 39%.

-- In policy optimization, LCO decreased ICRH Occurrence Rate by 15.23%.
+- In policy optimization, LCO lowered ICRH Occurrence Rate by 15.23%.

-- LCO maintains task performance while enhancing safety.
+- LCO maintains task performance while enhancing safety in LLM applications.

 Article Content